JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 Int64
 ```

-Unsigned integers are input and output using the `0x` prefix and hexadecimal (base 16) digits
+Unsigned integers are used as input and output using the `0x` prefix and hexadecimal (base 16) digits
 `0-9a-f` (the capitalized digits `A-F` also work for input).
 The size of the unsigned value is
 determined by the number of hex digits used: